DAVID J. WILLIS ATTORNEY

 As with other trusts, a trustor establishes the trust and conveys property into it.
 A trustee (or cotrustees if husband and wife) is appointed to direct trust affairs on behalf of the beneficiaries (again, usually the spouses) and, upon the death of the last beneficiary, on behalf of one or more contingent beneficiaries (usually the children).
 Since title remains in the trust, and the trust does not die, the surviving beneficiaries “inherit” the trust property but without probate or other involvement by courts or lawyers.
 All that changes are the percentage beneficial interests in the trust, and this occurs automatically.

-The doctrine of merger applies to living trusts for the homestead.
+The doctrine of merger applies to all trusts including living trusts for the homestead (Texas Property Code sec.
+112.034).
 Basically, the law does not allow you to convey your own property into trust to be managed by you for your own benefit.
 If the purported trustor, trustee, and beneficiary are all identical, then it is not a trust at all.

-The trustor should reserve the right to revoke or amend the trust.
-The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife cotrustees, when the surviving spouse dies) at which time the trust becomes irrevocable and the contingent beneficiaries succeed to the entire beneficial interest.
+The trustor usually reserves the right to revoke or amend a living trust for the homestead.
+The terms of the trust are therefore not finally fixed until the trustor dies (or, in the case of husband and wife cotrustees, when the surviving spouse dies) at which time the trust usually becomes irrevocable and the contingent beneficiaries succeed to the entire beneficial interest.
 No deed or probate is required at that time.
 Even though Texas has an expedited probate process, the result may be a considerable saving of time, effort, attorney’s fees, and court costs.

 A spendthrift clause should be included that prohibits a beneficiary from assigning his or her interest in the trust to creditors.